brycejoh16/cs760project/README.md

 Will need to make two seperate environments to run the code, one for snorkel, one for the visualization.
 A bummer, but a consequence of dependencies I guess.

+**Because of the difficulty switching between environments due to conflicting libraries, we have included a .ipynb file containing all of the code needed to run the Snorkel stuff separately.
+Snorkel can be installed using the first cell and the subsequent cells do different operations like plotting histograms or getting accuracies of labeling functions.**

+If you need help running the code please contact `bcjohnson7@wisc.edu` for help in running the visualizations and `cbailey9@wisc.edu` for help running the labeling function accuracies and histogram function plotting. `SnorkelEnvironment.ipynb`

 To run the output of a labeling function go to  `pipeline.py` and specify the input via a choice of a labeling function in the input dictionary.